livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 This specification is responsible for the following:

-* Resolving a local frontend session token into a backend `requester_identity_id`, in alignment with the `OperationContext` construction workflow in `01-protocol/00-protocol-overview.md`.
+* Resolving a local frontend session token into a backend `requester_identity_id`, in alignment with the [OperationContext](../services-and-apps/05-operation-context.md) construction workflow in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).
-* Producing an explicit authentication outcome for every local request so downstream managers can enforce the sequencing defined in `01-protocol/06-access-control-model.md`.
+* Producing an explicit authentication outcome for every local request so downstream managers can enforce the sequencing defined in [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
-* Enforcing authentication before any backend manager or service is invoked so that authorization obeys the ordering defined in `01-protocol/06-access-control-model.md`.
+* Enforcing authentication before any backend manager or service is invoked so that authorization obeys the ordering defined in [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
-* Supporting route-level admin gating based on trusted local configuration or identity metadata without bypassing the app and domain rules in `01-protocol/01-identifiers-and-namespaces.md`.
+* Supporting route-level admin gating based on trusted local configuration or identity metadata without bypassing the app and domain rules in [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md).
-* Binding authentication results into `OperationContext` inputs in a deterministic and immutable manner so envelope submission behaves exactly as described in `01-protocol/03-serialization-and-envelopes.md`.
+* Binding authentication results into [OperationContext](../services-and-apps/05-operation-context.md) inputs in a deterministic and immutable manner so envelope submission behaves exactly as described in [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
 * Providing authenticated identity resolution for both HTTP and WebSocket entrypoints.
-* Rejecting unauthenticated or malformed requests with explicit failure classification that maps to `01-protocol/09-errors-and-failure-modes.md`.
+* Rejecting unauthenticated or malformed requests with explicit failure classification that maps to [01-protocol/09-errors-and-failure-modes.md](../../01-protocol/09-errors-and-failure-modes.md).
-* Emitting authentication and admin-gating audit signals via Log Manager so that authentication-stage failures propagate into the observability posture described in `01-protocol/09-errors-and-failure-modes.md`.
+* Emitting authentication and admin-gating audit signals via [Log Manager](12-log-manager.md) so that authentication-stage failures propagate into the observability posture described in [01-protocol/09-errors-and-failure-modes.md](../../01-protocol/09-errors-and-failure-modes.md).
-* Operating as a strict trust boundary between untrusted frontend input and trusted backend execution, keeping remote identity handling with Network Manager per `01-protocol/08-network-transport-requirements.md`.
+* Operating as a strict trust boundary between untrusted frontend input and trusted backend execution, keeping remote identity handling with [Network Manager](10-network-manager.md) per [01-protocol/08-network-transport-requirements.md](../../01-protocol/08-network-transport-requirements.md).

 This specification does not cover the following:

 * Authorization or permission evaluation.
-Owned by ACL Manager per `01-protocol/06-access-control-model.md`.
+Owned by [ACL Manager](06-acl-manager.md) per [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
 * Graph mutation or schema validation.
-Owned by Graph Manager and Schema Manager per `01-protocol/02-object-model.md` and `01-protocol/03-serialization-and-envelopes.md`.
+Owned by [Graph Manager](07-graph-manager.md) and [Schema Manager](05-schema-manager.md) per [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md) and [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
 * Session creation, refresh, rotation, or revocation.
 Owned by the frontend application and outside the protocol scope.
 * Password handling, credential verification, or user onboarding.
 Owned by the frontend.
 * Cryptographic signing, verification, or key access.
-Owned by Key Manager and Network Manager per `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
+Owned by [Key Manager](03-key-manager.md) and [Network Manager](10-network-manager.md) per [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md) and [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * Remote peer authentication, handshake validation, or sync provenance.
-Owned by Network Manager and State Manager per `01-protocol/08-network-transport-requirements.md` and `01-protocol/07-sync-and-consistency.md`.
+Owned by [Network Manager](10-network-manager.md) and [State Manager](09-state-manager.md) per [01-protocol/08-network-transport-requirements.md](../../01-protocol/08-network-transport-requirements.md) and [01-protocol/07-sync-and-consistency.md](../../01-protocol/07-sync-and-consistency.md).
 * Rate limiting, client puzzles, or abuse mitigation.
-Owned by DoS Guard and the interface layer.
+Owned by [DoS Guard Manager](14-dos-guard-manager.md) and the interface layer.

 ## 3. Invariants and guarantees

 Across all relevant components and execution contexts defined in this file, the following invariants hold:

-* Authentication is strictly separated from authorization in accordance with `01-protocol/06-access-control-model.md`.
+* Authentication is strictly separated from authorization in accordance with [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
 * Authentication never implies permission, visibility, or ownership.
 * Auth Manager never mutates backend graph state.
-* Auth Manager never accesses private keys or performs cryptographic operations, keeping cryptographic enforcement with the actors defined in `01-protocol/04-cryptography.md`.
+* Auth Manager never accesses private keys or performs cryptographic operations, keeping cryptographic enforcement with the actors defined in [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md).
-* Auth Manager never trusts client-supplied identity claims, consistent with the prohibition on inferred identity in `01-protocol/05-keys-and-identity.md`.
+* Auth Manager never trusts client-supplied identity claims, consistent with the prohibition on inferred identity in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * Every request produces exactly one explicit authentication outcome.
 * Authentication results are deterministic given identical session store state.
-* `OperationContext.requester_identity_id` is bound exclusively by Auth Manager so that the HTTP layer can provide the context described in `01-protocol/00-protocol-overview.md`.
+* `OperationContext.requester_identity_id` is bound exclusively by Auth Manager so that the HTTP layer can provide the context described in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).
-* Envelope-declared authorship is never overridden or inferred by Auth Manager, matching the authorship guarantees in `01-protocol/05-keys-and-identity.md`.
+* Envelope-declared authorship is never overridden or inferred by Auth Manager, matching the authorship guarantees in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * All guarantees hold regardless of caller, execution context, or input source.

 ## 4. Authentication lifecycle and execution phases